TYPO3/coding-standards/README.md

 ## Installation

-As this is a composer package, execute `composer req --dev typo3/coding-standards` in your composer project.
+Since this is a Composer package, run `composer require --dev typo3/coding-standards` in your Composer project, which of course includes TYPO3 project or extension or any other Composer project.

 ## What's in the package?